-- 1. The condensate outlet will accept 21.5mm ($^3/4$ in) plastic overflow pipe which should generally discharge internally into the household drainage system.
-If this is not possible, discharge into an outside drain is acceptable. - 2.
+- 1. The condensate outlet will accept 21.5mm (3/4in) plastic overflow pipe.
+It is strongly recommended that this discharges internally into the household drainage system.
+Where this is not possible, discharge into an outside drain is permissible providing every possible precaution is taken to prevent freezing. - 2.
 Ensure the discharge of condensate complies with any national or local regulations in force.

-BS 6798 & Part H1 of the Building Regulations give further guidance.

-- 3. The discharge pipe should be run in a proprietary drain pipe material e.g. PVC, PVC-U, ABS, PVC-C or PP. - 4.
+BS 6798 & Part HI of the Building Regulations give further detailed guidance. - 3.
+The discharge pipe should be run in a proprietary drain pipe material e.g. PVC, PVC-U, ABS, PVC-C or PP. - 4.
 Metal pipework is NOT suitable for use in condensate discharge systems. - 5.
-The pipe should be a minimum of 21.5mm diameter and must be supported using suitably spaced clips to prevent sagging. - 6.
-It is advisable to keep the condensate pipe internal. - 7.
-External runs greater than 3 metres or runs in cold areas should use 32mm waste pipe. - 8.
-If the boiler is fitted in an unheated location the entire condensate discharge pipe should be treated as an external run. - 9.
+The pipe should be a minimum of 21.5mm diameter and must be supported using suitably spaced clips of the correct design to prevent sagging. - 6.
+It is advisable that the full length of condensate pipe is run internally and preferably be less than 3 metres. - 7.
+Internal runs greater than 3 metres or runs in cold areas should use 32mm waste pipe. - 8.
+External runs MUST be a MINIMUM of 32mm and fully insulated with material suitable for external use. - 9.
+If the boiler is fitted in an unheated location the entire condensate discharge pipe should be treated as an external run and sized and insulated accordingly. - 10.
 In all cases discharge pipe must be installed to aid disposal of the condensate.
-To reduce the risk of condensate being trapped, as few bends and fittings as possible should be used. - 10.
-When discharging condensate into a soil stack or waste pipe the effects of existing plumbing must be considered.
+To reduce the risk of condensate being trapped, as few bends and fittings as possible should be used and any burrs on cut pipe removed.

+iii) Termination to a drain or gully Boiler Pipe must terminate above water level but below surrounding surface.
+Cut end at 45° 50mm per metre of pipe run 2.5° Minimum fall pipe the effects of existing plumbing must be considered.
 If soil pipes or waste pipes are subjected to internal pressure fluctuations when WC's are flushed or sinks emptied then back-pressure may force water out of the boiler trap and cause appliance lockout.